-How Jeff Bezos built a tech business within the Washington Post
+Jeff Bezos bought the Washington Post in 2013

 In 2016 the Washington Post entered a new era of growth and profitability, an impressive feat against a backdrop of falling print revenues, rising competition and the challenges associated with operating in a digital ecosystem.

 It has built its own adtech company which includes over a dozen products such as custom ad units and its own “turbo” ad server.
 The Post also builds software that it sells to other publishers through its software-as-a-service business (SAAS), Arc Publishing, and has employed new technologies including artificial intelligence (AI) to expand its newsroom and advertising capabilities.